Compare MARKETS.COM Versus ROBOFOREX and IC Markets broker accounts.

 Lets see how Markets.com and Roboforex customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Markets.com and Roboforex are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Markets.com and Roboforex are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Markets.com or Roboforex have these in place please be extremely cautious before you proceed with them.

 We compare Markets.com Vs Roboforex financial regulation and licensing side by side below.